Schweinepriester/github-profile-achievements/README.md

 ### Tier labels

-Each tier has a label associated which includes a color.
+Each tier has a label associated, which includes a color.

 | Tier | Label | Sample | Hex | Visual |
 | --- | --- | --- | --- | --- |